-- Example: Stripe transferred $50 more into my checking account than I have in donations.
-I would then search stripe.com for payments between 12/7 and 12/9 for the missing $50 charge.
+Example: Stripe transferred $50 more into my checking account than I have in donations.
+I would then search stripe.com for payments of the missing $50 charge.

-- Log into the stripe.com account and find the payment in stripe.com.
+Log into your stripe.com account and find the payment in stripe.com.

-- On the till screen [reconcile] the Other Payment by deducting the fees Stripe charged and deposit on the purchase date in your Stripe General Ledger asset account, this will process like a normal online donation.
+On the Till page, reconcile the Other Payment by deducting the fees Stripe charged and deposit on the purchase date in your Stripe general ledger asset account.
+This will process like a normal online donation.